BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 Section 5: Changes to Committee Structure

-The Board of Directors may add, modify, or delete Standing Committees without a vote of the membership.
+The Board may add, modify, or delete Standing Committees without a vote of the membership.
 Any changes in the committee structure will be announced to the membership and presented as information by the Recognition Committee at the annual face-to-face business meeting.

-Section 2: Interest Groups
+Section 1: Interest Groups

 The fiscal year for accounting purposes shall begin on July 1 of each year and end on June 30 of the next year.

-The Board of Directors may select external organizations for affiliation, arrange the terms of affiliation, and appoint an ISSOTL member as representative to any affiliated organization.
-The terms of the affiliation must be set by the Board of Directors with financial implications reviewed by the Treasurer.
+The Board may select external organizations as partners, arrange the terms of partnerships, and appoint a member(s) of the Advocacy Committee as representative(s) to any partnering organization.
+The terms of the partnership must be set by the Board with any financial implications reviewed by the Treasurer.

-The following provisions as to dissolution shall be observed in so far as they are compatible with the Indiana Nonprofit Corporation Act.
-In the event of dissolution of the Society, the Board of Directors shall, after authorizing payment of debts and obligations, transfer the net assets to one of its affiliated organizations that is exempt from federal income taxes as a charitable and/or educational organization.
-If there are no appropriate affiliated organizations, based on tax-exemption or organizational purpose, the net assets will be transferred by a majority vote of the Board of Directors to any nonprofit university or to any other tax-exempt agency that has research in post-secondary teaching and learning as one of its goals.
+The following provisions as to dissolution shall be observed in so far as they are compatible with the Ohio Nonprofit Corporation Act.
+In the event of dissolution of the Society, the Board shall, after authorizing payment of debts and obligations, transfer the net assets to one of its affiliated organizations that is exempt from federal income taxes as a charitable and/or educational organization.
+If there are no appropriate affiliated organizations, based on tax-exemption or organizational purpose, the net assets will be transferred by a majority vote of the Board to any nonprofit university or to any other tax-exempt agency that has research in post-secondary teaching and learning as one of its goals.
 In any event, upon the dissolution of this organization, assets shall be distributed for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.